 Light: Kumquat trees need as much direct sun as possible to produce flowers and fruit.
 Give it a quarter turn every week to expose each side to sunlight.
 You can move it outdoors during the warm months to give it a boost.

 Water: Water thoroughly, allowing the surface of the soil to dry between waterings.

 Humidity: Try to maintain at least 40% relative humidity around your plant.
-Put the container on a tray of wet pebbles and mist the foliage to increase humidity.
+Use a cool-mist room humidifier near the plant.

 Temperature: Average room temperatures 65-75°F/18-24°C are ideal year-round.
 This citrus tree will tolerate a minimum of 50°F/10°C in winter.

 Soil: Slightly acidic medium, such as organic potting mix specially made for fruit trees.

 Fertilizer: I highly recommend using an organic fruit tree fertilizer.
 It contains all the nutrients citrus trees need for healthy root growth and promotes flowers and fruits.

 Propagation: Take stem cuttings in early summer.
 With a sharp knife or razor blade, take 4 in (10 cm) stem tip cuttings with at least 2-3 leaf nodes without flowers or fruit.
 Dip cut end in hormone rooting powder before inserting in moist potting mix, then enclose in a plastic bag to maintain humidity.
 Stem cuttings will root in about 6-8 weeks.